josemariasosa/bondly-contracts/README.md

 # Bondly Contract

-Buenos Aires - Argentina
+Buenos Aires - Guadalajara

 ## Introduction

 The backend for the Bondly app is composed by two blocks:

-1. The `OrganizationVault` smart contract.
+1. The `Bondly` smart contract.
 2. The **Cedalio** database.

 In order to relate the information between the two backends we are using the `id`s in UUID created by Cedalio.
 An example looks: